dlowrey/team-null-back-end/Utils/README.md

 10. Click Next until you get to the **Accounts and Roles** set up page.
 Here you will need to add a password for the **root** user.
 Make it something you will remember!
 You can also add another user account if you would like.
 11. Keep all default settings from here on out.

 You can now access the MySQL Community server and modify databases through the MySQL WorkBench app that was installed on your device.
-The python ````python initdb.py```` script will set up a test database and a test table for you if you run it and give it your root account credentials.
+The python script `initdb.py` will set up all required `healthcaredb` databases, tables, and triggers required for the server.